-Temporary blindness differs in cause from permanent blindness.
+- Temporary blindness differs in causes from permanent blindness.

-The universal symptom of blindness or visual impairment is difficult seeing.
+- The universal symptom of blindness or visual impairment is difficulty with seeing.
 People who lose their vision suddenly, rather than over a period of years, are more symptomatic regarding their visual loss.

-Legal blindness is defined by lawmakers in nations or states in order to either limit allowable activities, such as driving, of individuals who are "legally blind" or to provide preferential governmental benefits to those people in the form of educational, service or monetary assistance.
+- Legal blindness is defined by lawmakers in nations or states in order to either limit allowable activities, such as driving, of individuals who are "legally blind" or to provide preferential governmental benefits to those people in the form of special educational services, assistance with daily functions or monetary assistance.
 It is estimated that approximately 700,000 people in the United States meet the legal definition of blindness.

-Between 80% and 90% of the blindness in the world is preventable through a combination of education and access to good medical care.
+- Between 80%-90% of the blindness in the world is preventable through a combination of education, access to good medical care, and provision of glasses.

 What is blindness?

 Blindness is defined as the state of being sightless.
 A blind individual is unable to see.
 In a strict sense the word "blindness" denotes the inability of a person to distinguish darkness from bright light in either eye.
 The terms blind and blindness have been modified in our society to include a wide range of visual impairment.
 Blindness is frequently used today to describe severe visual decline in one or both eyes with maintenance of some residual vision.